UNEP DTU Partnership has managed the production of UN Environment’s Adaptation Gap Report series since its first edition in 2014.

 The aim of the reports is to inform national and international efforts to advance adaptation.

-From 2018 and onwards, the annual Adaptation Gap Report will consist of two main parts:
+From 2020 and onwards, the Adaptation Gap Report will consist of two main parts:

-- A second part that provides an in-depth assessment of specific gaps that can be sectoral or topical of nature.
+- A second part that provides a deeper assessment of the status of adaptation within a particular sector or theme, but still framed around the same three elements as part one (planning, financing and implementation).
 The focus of the second part should change from year to year.
-In 2018, the topic will be adaptation gaps in the health sector.
+In 2020, the topic will be Nature Based Solutions.

 Country / Region: Global